ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-email-format.md

 ## Examples

-This section provides some AMPHTML Email code examples.
+This section provides some AMP for Email code examples.

 ### Basic usage of `<amp-list>`